arcnmx/screenstub/README.md

 ## Configuration

-An [example configuration](config-sample.yml) is available to use as a starting point.
+An [example configuration](example-config.yml) is available to use as a starting point.
 There are a few specific items that need to be set up for everything to work.
+The `screenstub detect` command can be used to find information about DDC/CI capable monitors and their inputs.

 ### Host Control